 You can also book day-use rooms from CAD 119 (4 hours).

-Cost: USD 15 plus taxes, including access to the pool, healthclub (workout facilities) and showers.
+The Absolute Spa, is a perfect place to freshen up.
+Access is CAD 15 plus taxes, including access to the pool, healthclub (workout facilities) and showers.

-US Terminal, before security, level 4
+Main Terminal, before security, lobby level

 There are over 100 charging stations throughout the terminals, located between the seats at the gates.
 Each station offers six 120V outlets and two USB ports.